sosuisen/jukdoc-ee/README.md

 - Health and safety manual
 - Compliance guidelines

-These documents focus on job-specific knowledge within the company.
+These documents contain job-specific knowledge essential for the company.
 You are expected to read each document thoroughly at least once.

 Traditionally, training was conducted with human instructors and specialized texts.
-However, Jukdoc aims to replace much of this process with AI-based conversations.
+Jukdoc, however, aims to streamline much of this process through AI-driven interactions.

-**A unique feature of Jukdoc is that it visually indicates which parts of the document you have read and which are still unread, using color changes and a progress indicator.**
+**A unique feature of Jukdoc is its visual tracking of document sections, showing read and unread parts with color changes and a progress indicator displayed as a percentage.**

-You can think of Jukdoc as an AI chat app that helps you read a document from start to finish.
+Think of Jukdoc as an AI chat app designed to guide you through an entire document.
 It’s not a general-purpose AI for answering any question, nor is it a support desk app.
-It’s also not intended for skimming or reading only portions of a document.
-When your completion rate reaches 100%, you can confidently say you have read the entire document.
+It’s also not meant for skimming or reading selected portions.
+Upon reaching 100% completion, you can be confident you’ve read the entire document.

 <img src="./docs/jukdoc_completed.png" alt="Reading completion rate is 100%" width="300px">